VikashSingh-Dev/dog-shelter-website/public/README.md

 - Firebase Authentication for login/signup form(one user)
 - Logout button
 - Firebase Firestore for interactive review section
+- User can only bookmark if they are bob and logged in
 - User can only add reviews if they are bob and logged in
 - Navbar glow on scroll
 - Navbar hover Animation